Skip To Content

 Many people with Paget’s disease do not know they have it.
 There may be no symptoms, or the symptoms may be very mild.
 Sometimes the symptoms are mistaken for something else, such as arthritis.
 In other cases, complications, which vary depending on which bones are affected, have developed before Paget’s disease is diagnosed.

 Three tests—an x ray, blood test, and bone scan—are commonly used to discover Paget’s disease.
 Sometimes the disease is found by accident when one of these tests is done for another reason.
 X rays are used to make the final diagnosis.
-On rare occasions, a fourth test called a bone biopsy also may be used to confirm the diagnosis.

 X rays.
 In x-ray images, bones affected by Paget’s disease have a particular appearance that is different from other bones.
 Accordingly, a doctor will use x rays, alone or with a blood test or bone scan, to confirm whether or not a person has Paget’s disease of bone.

 Blood test (measurement of serum alkaline phosphatase).
 Sometimes blood test results are what first alert doctors to the possibility that a person has Paget’s disease.
 When blood contains a higher-than-usual level of a chemical substance called serum alkaline phosphatase (SAP), it is a sign that the disease may be present.

 SAP is a type of enzyme made by bone cells that is overproduced by pagetic bone.
 The SAP level for someone age 60 or older typically ranges from 20 to 120 units, depending on the testing laboratory used.